James-Ansley/James-Ansley/README.md

 Hi.
 I'm James, and I sometimes do programming.

-I'm slowly moving over to Codeberg, follow me over there [@james-ansley](https://codeberg.org/james-ansley).
+I'm slowly moving over to Codeberg.
+Follow me over on there [@james-ansley](https://codeberg.org/james-ansley).